Discrete Imprecise Copulas: Dense alternating sign matrices and dual pairs

 \begin{proof} By Theorem \ref{structure of dense ASM} $A$ is of a special block form with the non-zero block being an irreducible dense ASM.
 The nonzero blocks are of the form $F_{n_u}^{k_u}$, $u=1,2,\ldots, l$.
-Note that the corresponding quasi-copula is a patchwork of dense quasi-copulas and $0$ blocks.
-Then $(Q,Q_M)$ is a self-dual imprecise copula if and only if each of its blocks $Q_{rs}$ is either zero or satisfies the condition $(Q_{rs},\left(Q_{rs}\right)_M)$ is a self-dual imprecise copula.
-The first part then follows by the fact that $F_n^k$ induces a self-dual imprecise copula $(Q(F_n^k),Q(F_n^k)_M)$ if and only if $n\ge 4$ and $3\le k\le n-1$ (see Corollary \ref{maximal chain}).
-For the second part, we use that $F_n^k$ induces an imprecise copula $(Q(F_n^k)_O,Q(F_n^k))$ if and only if $n\ge 4$ and $2\le k\le n-2$. \end{proof}
+Note that the corresponding discrete quasi-copula is a patchwork of discrete quasi-copulas that correspond to irreducible dense ASM and $0$ blocks.
+Then $(Q,Q_M)$ is a self-dual discrete imprecise copula if and only if each of its blocks $Q_{rs}$ is either zero or satisfies the condition that $(Q_{rs},\left(Q_{rs}\right)_M)$ is a self-dual discrete imprecise copula.
+The first part then follows by the fact that $F_n^k$ induces a self-dual discrete imprecise copula $(Q(F_n^k),Q(F_n^k)_M)$ if and only if $n\ge 4$ and $3\le k\le n-1$ (see Corollary \ref{maximal chain}).
+For the second part, we use that $F_n^k$ induces a discrete imprecise copula $(Q(F_n^k)_O,Q(F_n^k))$ if and only if $n\ge 4$ and $2\le k\le n-2$. \end{proof}